HenkVanAsselt/python_hon_usbhid/README.md

 ## Menu commands / Configuration commands

-Here it becomes a litte more complicate, as there will be a response
+Here it becomes a litte more complicated, as there will be a response

 For example the command REVINF. will make the scanner return software revision information in multiple packages.